-Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good’ Men [Opinion]
+Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good Men’ [Opinion]

 After Thomas Gibson was fired CBS and ABC released information that led to a huge scandal over what basically amounted to two men bumping into each other.
 Suddenly the internet and TV were full of stories that Thomas Gibson allegedly kicked co-executive producer and Criminal Minds writer, Virgil Williams.
 For more information see this from the Inquisitr.

 Johnny Depp had a messy divorce scandal in which his ex-wife Amber Heard accused him of physical abuse because he tossed a five or six ounce iPhone at her.
 Much was made of Johnny Depp’s alleged abuse as well, despite the fact the police came immediately, looked at Amber and the home and saw no evidence of any sort of crime according to LAPD Sgt.
-Marion Marrache as quoted in People.
+Marion Marrache, as quoted in People.

 “On May 21, 2016, officers responded to a domestic incident radio call…” LAPD Sgt.
 Marlon Marrache says.
 “The person reporting the crime [Heard] did not insist on a report and no report was warranted.
 There was no evidence of any crime.
 A crime did not occur so the officers left the scene and left a business card.”